propertyhive/WP-Property-Hive-Demo-Data-Add-On/README.txt

 === PropertyHive Demo Data ===
 Contributors: PropertyHive,BIOSTALL
-Tags: propertyhive, property hive, property, real estate, software, estate agents, estate agent, property management, demo data
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N68UHATHAEDLN&lc=GB&item_name=BIOSTALL&no_note=0&cn=Add%20special%20instructions%20to%20the%20seller%3a&no_shipping=1&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
+Tags: propertyhive, property hive, property, real estate, software, estate agents, estate agent, demo data Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N68UHATHAEDLN&lc=GB&item_name=BIOSTALL&no_note=0&cn=Add%20special%20instructions%20to%20the%20seller%3a&no_shipping=1&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 3.8
-Tested up to: 5.5.3
+Tested up to: 5.7
 Stable tag: trunk
 Version: 1.0.0
 Homepage: http://wp-property-hive.com/addons/demo-data/

-This add on for Property Hive adds the ability to create and remove a set of demo data across the system
+This add on for Property Hive adds the ability to create and remove a set of demo data

 == Description ==

-This add on for Property Hive adds the ability to create and remove a set of demo data across the system
+This add on for Property Hive adds the ability to create and remove a set of demo data

 == Installation ==